Zambezi Region (Caprivi Strip)

-There are 13 regions in Namibia, but of these onlythe Caprivi boasts 6 ethnic tribes – Subia, Yeyi, Mafwe, San, Tortela and Mbukushu.
+In 2014 the Caprivi Strip was renamed the Zambezi Region, swapping the name of a German governor for that of one southern Africa's great Rivers.
+There are 13 regions in Namibia, but of these only the Zambezi boasts 6 ethnic tribes – Subia, Yeyi, Mafwe, San, Tortela and Mbukushu.
 Amazingly, they have adapted a Zambian language – Lozi – as a common medium of communication.
-The Caprivi is also the only region that shares its borders with 4 other countries – Angola, Botswana, Zambia and Zimbabwe, all members of the Southern African Development Community (SADC).
+The Zambezi Region is also the only region that shares its borders with 4 other countries – Angola, Botswana, Zambia and Zimbabwe, all members of the Southern African Development Community (SADC).

 For those arriving in Victoria Falls it is worth considering car hire in Zimbabwe as this makes travelling around the country much easier.